Henkebenk/Sons-Of-The-Forest-Save-Game-Companion/README.md

 * The ability to change game difficulty (Not fully implemented)

 ## .jar VS .exe
 If you have issues with the .jar version, grab the .exe version instead, and place it in the same directory

 ## Usage
-  Download the SOTF-SGC.jar file from the repository.
+1. Download the SOTF-SGC.jar file from the repository.
-  Place the .jar file in the same folder as your Singleplayer and Multiplayer folders are in the save folders directory.
-For example:
+2. Place the .jar file in the same folder as your Singleplayer and Multiplayer folders are in the save folders directory.
+For example: C: > Users > [User] > AppData > LocalLow > Endnight > Sons of the Forest > Saves > 76561198082060965 > [Place .jar here]

-  C:\Users\USER\AppData\LocalLow\Endnight\SonsOfTheForest\Saves\76561198082060965\[Place .jar here]
+3. Run the .jar file inside the folder and edit your savegame to your preference:)

-  Run the .jar file inside the folder and edit your savegame to your preference:)
+4. Load the save game in SOTF (Note that this process can be done while in game, but you still have to reload)

 ## Current work
 I appreciate any form of feedback on my work and I currently plan to add more functions to it, so keep the suggestions coming.
 Things i am/will be working on are: